-The competition will open for entries on Monday 10th March 2014.
+The competition is now open for entries and will close at midnight on 31st July 2014.

 This years’ theme invites amateur photographers to think creatively about the unique ways animals, plants and organisms exploit their environment in order to survive.
 Photographs could focus on biology research which helps to answer the complex question of why and how different organisms survive in diverse environments; or, could simply capture the beauty of an animal in its natural environment.

 This may be an orca whale in the cold coastal waters of the polar regions; or a parasitic worm that settles within the gut of another organism.
 Your photograph could give insight to the laborious task a beaver undertakes to build its dam, or the resourceful dormancy of the fat-tailed dwarf lemur.
 We hope this years’ theme will inspire insight into biodiversity, conservation issues and genetic diversity.